Dorson/Constitution-of-Mars/Right-and-Constitution-of-Planet-Mars.md

  **3. Separation of power of the state.**
- The state selects to divide the power of itself between : the citizens, elected politicians, the administrative employees, the legal administration, the police, the army, and tax collectors, the social services, the regional administration, the economic safety funds, the operational saving funds for the different parts of the state.
+ The state selects to divide the power of itself between : the citizens, elected politicians, the administrative employees, the legal administration, the police, the army, and tax collectors, the social service funds, the regional administration, the economic safety funds, the operational saving funds for the different parts of the state.

  **4. Restriction of crime and violence.**